-1. Secondary Risks – any new risks created by implementation of a risk response plan.
+- Secondary Risks – any new risks created by the implementation of a risk response plan.

-2. Residual Risks – these are the risks that remain after implementation of all risk response plans.
-They should be properly documented and communicated to stakeholders.
-Since you will do nothing with this risks.
+- Residual Risks – these are the risks that remain after implementation of all risk response plans.
+They should be appropriately documented and communicated to stakeholders.
+Since you will do nothing with these risks.

-First of all, you need to identify top risks that warrant a response.
+First of all, you need to identify the top risks that warrant a response.

 It will help you to know risk tolerance and thresholds to develop the most appropriate responses.